Shigi Qutuqu: Early life

 Two incidents in Shigi Qutuqu's childhood were transmitted by Rashid al-Din.
 In one, he managed to subdue a herd of gazelles in a winter blizzard; in the other, he had a role in saving Tolui, Temüjin's youngest legitimate son, from a Tayici'ut bandit.
-In around 1204, Temüjin appointed the Uighur scribe Tatar Tong'a as a tutor for his sons; Shigi Qutuqu took to this new avenue adeptly, recording his adopted father's judgements and decrees in concert with his tutor.
+In around 1204, Temüjin appointed the Uighur scribe Tatar Tong'a as a tutor for his sons; Shigi Qutuqu took to this new avenue adeptly, recording his adoptive father's judgements and decrees in concert with his tutor.